microsoftgraph/microsoft-graph-docs.pt-BR/concepts/data-connect-quickstart-05.md

 <!-- markdownlint-disable MD002 MD041 -->

-A próxima etapa é usar a Fábrica de Dados do Azure para criar um pipeline para extrair os dados do Microsoft 365 para a conta Armazenamento do Azure usando conexão de dados do Microsoft Graph.
+A próxima etapa é usar a Fábrica de Dados do Azure para criar um pipeline para extrair os dados do Microsoft 365 para a conta Armazenamento do Azure usando Conexão de dados do Microsoft Graph.

 ## <a name="create-an-azure-data-factory-pipeline"></a>Criar um pipeline do Azure Data Factory